 What happens when an appeal is filed?

-The appeal must be heard by the SDAB within 30 days of submission.
+The appeal must be heard by the ISDAB within 30 days of submission.
 The Board must hold a public hearing.
 Five days prior to the public hearing the appellant, the appellant and other affected persons will be notified in writing.
-If you are unable to attend the scheduled meeting, please contact the SDAB secretary to attempt to arrange for the hearing to be rescheduled.
-Every appeal to the SDAB is advertised in the weekly newspaper at least five days prior to the hearing.
+If you are unable to attend the scheduled meeting, please contact the ISDAB secretary to attempt to arrange for the hearing to be rescheduled.
+Every appeal to the ISDAB is advertised in the weekly newspaper at least five days prior to the hearing.
 5 days before a public hearing you may pick up a copy of the Agenda Package on your appeal at the Town of Black Diamond 301 Centre Avenue W.

-Note: Certain subdivision appeals fall under the jurisdiction of the Municipal Government Board rather than the local Subdivision and Development Appeal Board.
+Note: Certain subdivision appeals fall under the jurisdiction of the Municipal Government Board rather than the local Intermunicipal Subdivision and Development Appeal Board.
 Please call 403-427-4864 for questions regarding the Municipal Government Board.

 This fact sheet has no legal status and cannot be used as an official interpretation of the various regulations currently in effect.
 Users are advised to contact the Planning and Development Department for more information.
 The Town of Black Diamond accepts no responsibility for persons relying solely on this information.